Drip Course Content: Benefits, Strategies, and Best Practices for Online Learning Success

 1. Date-Based Scheduling

-This method works well for courses with live components or synchronised group progressions, as all learners follow the same timeline.
+This method works well for courses with live components or synchronized group progressions, as all learners follow the same timeline.

-Enrolment-based scheduling unlocks content at specific intervals based on when a student enrols in your course.
-Content might be released weekly or biweekly after enrolment, ensuring every learner progresses through material at the same pace from their start date.
+Enrollment-based scheduling unlocks content at specific intervals based on when a student enrolls in your course.
+Content might be released weekly or biweekly after enrollment, ensuring every learner progresses through material at the same pace from their start date.

 3. Sequential Unlocking